edonkeycoin/gsbitcoinutils/README.md

 Since Google doesn't currently support LTC, you can paste the following into a cell to get the current LTC conversion rate from GDAX:

 	=IMPORTXML("https://bitinfocharts.com/markets/gdax/ltc-usd-1m.html", "//*[@itemprop='price']")

+## Troubleshooting

+Most of the time this scripted automation approach works well.
+But to get updated information you may have to refresh your spreadsheet in your browser.

+Every once in a while something gets "stuck" (maybe some Google caching algorithm) and fresh data stops arriving.
+Try making a meaningless edit (which you and undo) in order to get it unstuck.